Lacro59/playnite-successstory-plugin/README.md

 With this plugin you can
 * add a store's achievements or manual achievements
-* works for GOG, Steam, Origin, Xbox, Epic Games, RPCS3 and RetroAchievements
+* works for GOG, Steam, Origin, Xbox, Epic Games, Game Jolt, Guild Wars 2, World of Warcraft, RPCS3 and RetroAchievements
+* manual achievements with import from trackers for Genshin Impact, Wuthering Waves, Honkai Star Rail and Zenless Zone Zero
 * add tag with time to unlock all achievements
 * many user stats